 Room/Apartment/House Entrance and Search

 University officials including the Residence Life and First Year Experience staff, Public Safety, and Facilities Management staff members must respect students’ rights to privacy.
 The staff members working in Residence Life and First Year experience, Public Safety, and Facilities Management will not admit anyone into a residence hall room, or apartment who is not assigned to the space.
 If an individual’s belongings are locked in another resident’s room, or apartment, staff will not open the door.
 University officials do, however, reserve the right to enter a student room, or apartment for reasons of safety, sanitation, emergency, or to ensure compliance with University and Residence Life policies.
-A Room Entrance and Search may occur under the following conditions:- When the resident of a room submits a work request, the request grants Facilities staff members permission to enter the student’s residence without prior notice in order to investigate and complete the work, even if the student is not present.
+In addition, a Room Entrance and Search may occur under the following conditions:

 - If there is a concern that a resident’s health and/or safety is in jeopardy, Residence Life and First Year Experience staff or Public Safety staff will enter a room without prior notice, depending on the urgency of the situation.

-- Health and Safety inspections will occur at least twice a year by the Residence Life and First Year Experience staff in partnership with Facilities Management.
-Room entrance is necessary to perform these inspections.
+- Health and Safety inspections will occur at least twice a year by the Residence Life and First Year Experience staff in partnership with Facilities Room entrance is necessary to perform these inspections.
 Residents do not need to be present for these inspections and may not interfere with the inspection schedule.

 - While engaged in the performance of duties within the residence hall community, Chapman University officials (Public Safety officers and Residence Life staff) have occasion to come upon situations that require the search of a residence.
 These encounters are based on the premise of “Cause” (Reasonable Suspicion).
 Reasonable suspicion consists of:

-- Personal observation of alleged policy violations or illegal activity.
+- Personal observation of alleged policy violations or illegal

 - Reasonable suspicion to believe that a policy violation or something illegal is taking place (this can be based on sight, smell, statements or sounds).